 Antenna (Required) - Performing a radiated EMI test without a proper antenna is like getting a good night kiss from your dog, it doesn’t count.
 Which antenna you use will depend on which frequency range you’re operating in.
 You’ll want to be able to measure frequencies up to the third harmonic of your operating frequency, so choose your antenna accordingly.

-Spectrum Analyzer (Required) - This is what analyzes the signals coming in from your antenna.
+Spectrum (Required) - This is what analyzes the signals coming in from your antenna.
 It can also be fairly expensive, the Tektronix RSA306B will cost you close to $4,000.
 This machine is one of the key components for pre-compliance though, so it’s worth dropping a few dollars on.

-Software (Required) - In order to interpret the data coming out of the spectrum analyzer you’ll need a computer program.
-I would recommend buying a spectrum analyzer that either comes with software or is compatible with free software.
+Software (Required) - In order to interpret the data coming out of the spectrum you’ll need a computer program.
+I would recommend buying a spectrum that either comes with software or is compatible with free software.

 Pre-Amplifier (Optional) - Some people buy medical strength deodorant because they’re paranoid.
 I say if you don’t need it, don’t buy it.
 A pre-amp will boost the signals coming into your antenna, making it easier to detect Electromagnetic Energy from your gadget.
 I would only get one if your signal strength is so low that you really need one.